-Mongolian Modern Clothing
+Traditional Mongolian Clothing Fashion

 Moving onto the more modern style of clothing, it is no different from what people wear around the world.
-Although some brands and certain trends are observed in Mongolia, bigger city folks usually wear clothes as you would wear on a normal day.
+Although some brands and certain trends are observed in Mongolia, bigger city folks usually wear clothes you would wear on a normal day.

 However, compared with some countries, Mongolians are usually more stylish and chic, because outer appearance is a very important aspect of Mongolian modern culture.
-People judge you based on how expensive, how well put your clothes are so women and men try their best to look as good as possible when out and about, whereas comparatively some cultures just wear very casual clothes, Mongolians do dress up more often.
+People judge you based on how expensive, and how well put your clothes are so women and men try their best to look as good as possible when out and about, whereas comparatively some cultures just wear very casual clothes, Mongolians do dress up more often.

 What do Men Wear?

 Teenagers and kids will usually wear clothes that are in trend.
 The trends usually come from Japan and Korea, so whatever trend is popular in Japan or Korea makes its way into Mongolian fashion.
-For example sneakers, skinny jeans, and stylish t-shirt, and a belt.
+For example sneakers, skinny jeans, and stylish T-shirt, and a belt.